Skip to main content

 Tell Claude in the thread to respond only when mentioned.

 Claude stops following that thread, and the rest of the channel is unaffected.
 This is the fix when one busy thread is the noise.
+The !mute command goes further and silences the thread entirely; any direct @Claude mention turns it back on.

 Quiet the whole channel